wllfaria/writings/implementing-syntax-highlighting.md

     }
 ```

-Great, now we still have an issue, our main function no longer works, as now we don't have a closure that fulfills what we just specified, lets create it now, this closure should take in two arguments, `column` and `row`, and return a `Color` our main function will look like this after these changes:
+Great, now we still have an issue, our main function no longer works, as now we don't have a closure that fulfills what we just specified, let's create it now, this closure should take in two arguments, `column` and `row`, and return a `Color` our main function will look like this after these changes:

 ```diff-rust
  fn main() {